Suzannah-Miller/Miller-et-al_ProteinPolarity/README.md

 The "siRNA-ERM-Depletion" folder contains the code for analyzing the dataset shown in Figure 5B,D, Figure 6, and Supplemental Figures S7D-S9 in Miller _et al_.

-# Additional Content
+## Additional Content
 The "BioID" folder contains the R Markdown file for performing the analysis of the MCAM BioID data.

 The "Kymograph" folder contains the MATLAB scripts for generating kymographs from the live-cell imaging data of WM239a cell lines expressing MCAM-GFP, LifeAct-mTagBFP, and either MSN-mCherry, EZR-mCherry, or RDX-mCherry.

 The "Supplemental-Data-Files" is a repository for supplemental data which accompanies Miller et al. It contains Supplemental Table S1 (BioID peptide quantification) and the consolidated feature data, ML classifications, and ML labeling for 3P pipeline analyses.
 Note that the "3P-Pipeline" folder includes additional input and output data for running the 3P analyses.

-# Software Requirements
+# Required Packages and Software
+## Image Processing
+Custom MATLAB code for extracting feature data from images was run using MATLAB 2020a (academic license), and used functions from the Image Processing Toolbox (version 11.1).
+Nikon .nd2 image files were imported into MATLAB using The Open Microscopy Environment Bio-Formats toolbox ([https://docs.openmicroscopy.org/bio-formats/)https://docs.openmicroscopy.org/bio-formats/](https://docs.openmicroscopy.org/bio-formats/6.4.0/about/index.html)).

-Analyses were run using MATLAB 2020a including the Image Processing Toolbox (version 11.1) and the Statistics and Machine Learning Toolbox (version 11.7), CellProfiler 4.2.1 or earlier (https://cellprofiler.org/), and R version R4.1.0 or later.
-Nikon .nd2 image files were imported into MATLAB using The Open Microscopy Environment Bio-Formats toolbox (https://docs.openmicroscopy.org/bio-formats/)https://docs.openmicroscopy.org/bio-formats/).
+Additional features were extracted from images using CellProfiler 4.2.1 or earlier (https://cellprofiler.org/),

+and R version R4.1.0 or later.
+Nikon .nd2 image files were imported into MATLAB using The Open Microscopy Environment [Bio-Formats toolbox] (https://docs.openmicroscopy.org/bio-formats/).